|

 According to one

-Weekly Readers for familiar reading and doing the back
+old Weekly Readers for familiar reading and doing the

-puzzle page to check for comprehension.
-The students enjoy
+back puzzle page to check for comprehension.
+The

 Word Way